 - 1 tablespoon baking powder

 - Preheat the oven to 400

-- Line a rimmed baking sheet with foil and lay on the chicken, skin side up.
+- Line a rimmed baking sheet with parchment paper and lay on the chicken, skin side up.
 Drizzle over the oil, and sprinkle evenly with salt and pepper.

 - When the chicken is done, remove any skin or fat and using two forks, shred the meat and set aside.